noong99/Dissertation/README.md

   - TF-IDF–based topic modeling
   - LDA topic extraction by decade
   - Sentence-BERT–based semantic clustering of dissertation titles
-- Excludes 2025–2026 data in selected analyses to avoid bias from embargo-related incompleteness
+- Excludes 2025–2026 data in selected analyses, as metadata for these years is still being collected.

 **Outputs**
 - Figures and tables saved in `Analysis Figures/`
-- Results used in the final blog post and reporting
+- Results used in the final blog post

 ## Reproducibility